KDSmel/KDSmel.github.io/README.md

 In this part, we constructed eight models with default parameters, ran cross-validation.
 Then, we looked for hyper-parameters using the grid search approach.
 The best hyper-parameters are employed to build the model again and comparing the basic model we can see improvement in model performances.

 ## Part.3: Model Evaluation-1
 In this part, we will elaborate on some model evaluation metrics specifically for multi-class classification problems.
 Accuracy, precision, recall, and confusion matrix are discussed below for our facies problem.
-You can find the jupyter notebook file of this part [here](https://github.com/mardani72/Practical_ML_Tutorial_Facies_examp).

 When I was fresh in machine learning, I always considered constructing a model as the most important step of the ML tasks, while now, I have another concept; model evaluation skill is the fundamental key to modeling success.
 We need to make sure that our model is working well with new data.
 On the other hand, we have to be able to interpret various evaluation metrics to understand our model’s strengths and weaknesses leading us to model improvement hints.
 As we are dealing with the multi-class problem in this tutorial, we will focus on related evaluation metrics, but before that, we need to get familiar with some definitions.